 The law on race discrimination

 Race is one of 9 'protected characteristics' covered by discrimination law (Equality Act 2010).
-The law protects people against discrimination at work – this includes harassment and victimisation.

-What race means
+What race means by law

-- national origin
+- white, British, of Polish national origin

-This means skin colour, for example black.
+This means skin colour.

-Examples of protected ethnic groups include:
+Examples of recognised ethnic groups include:

 - Irish Travellers

 - Jewish people

 English, Irish, Scottish and Welsh people are all recognised as separate ethnic groups within the UK.